 Green School: we are a proud green school and we now have our third green flag!

 Art Room, P.E.
-Hall with Stage, Two Large Playgrounds, Basketball/Tennis Courts, Playing Fields, School Garden, Computers and interactive white boards, Junior and Senior Language Units, Library.
+Hall with Stage, Two Large Playgrounds, Basketball/Tennis Courts, Playing Fields, School Garden, Computers I pads and interactive white boards, Junior and Senior Language Units, Library.

 We have a wide variety of curricular and extra curricular activities and events going on throughout the school year.

-The sixth class pupils of 2000 compiled this history in collaboration with their teachers under the guidance of S. I. P. The followings is the history of our school up to the present day.
+The sixth class pupils of 2000 compiled this history in collaboration with their teachers under the guidance of S. I. P. The following is the history of our school.

 Nano Nagle was born at Ballygriffen Co.
 Cork in 1718.
 Nano became a spirited little girl full of fun and mischief.
 When she grew older .
 Nano was taught at the hedge school in the ruins of Monanimy Castle.
 When she was thirteen her parents decided to take her to France to be properly educated.
 She had to keep it a secret about going to France because it was forbidden by the Penal Laws.
 Nano stayed with her cousins in France.
 She was taught by nuns there.